nicholasdavies/tweak/README.md

 ### Specifying controls: the flexible way

-If you want complete control over how controls are displayed, you can pass Shiny widgets as unnamed arguments to `shmanipulate`, with the `inputId` parameter specifying the variable name within the plot expression.
+If you want complete control over how controls are displayed, you can pass Shiny widgets as unnamed arguments to `tweak`, with the `inputId` parameter specifying the variable name within the plot expression.
 This lets you do things you can't do with the shorthand syntax, like setting a label for the widget which differs from the variable name, using the `label` argument.
 This might be useful if you're really familiar with Shiny syntax.
 Personally, though, I wouldn't bother.